-With over 100 miles of trails in Fort Wayne, there are some great fall bike ride or hike routes.
+With more than 100 miles of trails in Fort Wayne, there are some great fall bike ride or hike routes.
 Plus, many of Fort Wayne’s trails, including the Rivergreenway travel along Fort Wayne’s riverfront providing beautiful natural river landscapes.

 For early fall color change, take the Towpath Trailhead near Eagle Marsh for sunflowers and wetland vistas.